 Delphinium is a famed ornamental plant that brings height and a splash of color to home and commercial gardens.
 Though these plants can sometimes be a challenge because of the maintenance requirements, they remain a favorite of many growers, all thanks to their showy spikes of flowers.
-Typically their blooms come in beautiful shades of purple and blue, but other varieties showcase pink, white, red, or yellow instead.

 - Delphinium Facts